-Risk management can be useful in an imperfect market. fuel futures.
+And so on.
+The considerations in favor of risk management are usually the same as those in favor of having more equity and less debt.
+For example, an airline company could avoid the financial distress that rising fuel prices could cause if it were to purchase fuel futures.
 If the fuel price were to rise, its flight operations would turn unprofitable, but its fuel hedge would make money.
 Such a fuel hedge could add value if it avoids the collapse of an otherwise valuable underlying business.
 But it could also subtract value if it prevents the managers (the agents of the owners) from shutting down the airline and selling its assets if this were the value-maximizing action.